 Beyond Watercolor: Paint and Draw with Wet and Dry Media

 Would you like to further your experiment with watercolor painting?
-Come explore a wide range of traditional and contemporary techniques using ink, gouache, and chalk with your watercolors!
-Working from still life and the figure model, you will use combinations of these mediums to achieve a greater illusion of depth and fullness of volume in your artwork.
-Instructor demonstrations and visual presentations of historical examples will compliment this hands-on workshop.
+In this online class we will explore a wide range of traditional and contemporary techniques using ink, gouache, and chalk with your watercolors!
+Working from still life and master works you will use combinations of these mediums to achieve a greater illusion of depth and fullness of volume in your artwork.
+Instructor demonstrations and visual presentations of historical examples will complement this hands-on class.

 This is an online class hosted through Zoom.
 We recommend that you download the free Zoom application on your computer, phone, or tablet in advance of the first class.
 You will receive a confirmation email containing a link to join the course via Zoom.
 The same link will be used each week.

 Tuition Assistance is Available

 To make our classes and workshops accessible to everyone, Fleisher offers tuition assistance every term so that everyone can join our creative community.
 We have recently streamlined the application process, making it even quicker and easier.
 Tuition assistance applications can be completed once registration is open by clicking here.
 The deadline to apply is Wednesday, March 11.